Money Expert > Life Insurance > Changing Your Life Insurance Policy

 Now let’s take a look at how you’d go about doing just that.

-So you’ve decided that for whatever reason, your current level of cover is no longer appropriate considering your situation.
+So you’ve decided to change life insurance for whatever reason, your current level of cover is no longer appropriate considering your situation.
 You now have three options available:

 1. Change the scope of cover on your current policy